Decabra/mad-finager-with-threading/README.md

 	open_for_write c.txt
 	show_map
 	close
-So, we extract the data from this file that are used in function.
+So, we extract the data from this file that are used in cmd_execute() function.